 2. Adoption of Smart Home Appliances is Rising

 As smart devices become further integrated and easier to use, homeowners are increasingly drawn to the convenience and interoperability of smart appliances within the residential setting.
-In the U.S., about 40% of homes have at least one smart appliance, and the smart home market is projected to grow by about 10% from 2025 to 2028, according to research from Oblero.
-The means that by 2028, it’s likely that 100 million households will be using smart devices in the U.S.
+In 2026, nearly half of U.S. households have at least one smart home device, and the smart home market is projected to grow both domestically and abroad over the next six to eight years, according to Fortune Business Insights.

 3. Energy Efficiency and Sustainability Matter to Customers